 Salla-Maaria Laaksonen (PhD, Adjunct Professor) is a Researcher at the Center for Consumer Society Research, University of Helsinki.
 She has studied political communication and agenda power in the Internet and she directs the Helsingin Sanomat Foundation -funded project “UnCoCo: Vaihtoehtoiset viestijät koronakriisissä” that is a partner of the first Finnish work package.
 Laaksonen is specialized in digital methodologies and she coordinates the social media data collection and management in POHU.

-Saija Räsänen (MA) is a doctoral candidate in Sociology at the University of Milan.
-Räsänen’s dissertation compares populist communication and media performances in Italy and Finland.
-In POHU Räsänen works in all Italian work packages.
+Erfan Fatehi (MA) is a doctoral candidate in Sociology at the University of Helsinki.
+His dissertation explores the relationship between globalization and humor.
+In POHU Fatehi works in all Estonian work packages.

 Janne Zareff (PhD) is a scriptwriter of political television satires at the Finnish public service broadcasting company YLE.
 His dissertation explored the use of humor in journalism.
 He is also an author of the history of Finnish political television satires Kuinka vallalle nauretaan (2020, Gaudeamus).
 Zareff works in Finnish work packages two and three.